 A rhizome that originated in Asia, ginger is another spice that is associated with the winter season in the West.
 It is one of the traditional additions to cranberry sauce and cranberry relish.
 The sweet fragrance and peppery bite of fresh ginger pair nicely with the acidity of the cranberries as well as the assertive pungency of other warm spices like cinnamon and allspice.

 Best known for providing one of the main flavors in Jamaican jerk dishes, allspice is also a popular spice for sweet dishes in the United States and parts of Europe.
 It shows up in apple pie spice recipes for fruit jams in addition to cranberry sauce.
 The clove-like flavor of allspice gives a sweet complexity to the tart fruitiness of cranberries.

 A spice from Southern Asia, nutmeg also grows in the West Indies.
 It comes from the seed from the fruit of the Myristica fragrans plant.
 The West Indian version of the spice is considered more flavorful than the Indian versions.

-Nutmeg is primarily used in cranberry sauce where its nuttiness and sweetness enhance the sweetness of the sauce.
-Nutmeg also pairs well with cinnamon and other spices commonly used in a cranberry sauce.
-Other dishes that use nutmeg, including pies, muffins, and cakes, can also benefit from the addition of the spice.
+Nutmeg is primarily used in cranberry sauce, where its nuttiness and sweetness enhance its sweetness.
+Nutmeg also pairs well with cinnamon and other spices commonly used in cranberry sauce.
+Other dishes that use nutmeg, including pies, muffins, and cakes, can also benefit from adding the spice.

 Cloves are another spice that you will find in many traditional cranberry sauce recipes.
 Cloves are dried flower buds from a tree that grows naturally in Indonesia.